SetProtocol/set-protocol-contracts/README.md

 ## Legacy
 For legacy users, our audited V1 contracts can be found [here](https://github.com/SetProtocol/set-protocol-contracts/releases/tag/0.2.5).

 ## Testing
-0. Docker Set up
+1. Docker set up

     Firstly, you need to install Docker.
-The easiest way is to follow the Instructions on https://docs.docker.com/install/#supported-platforms
+The easiest way is to follow the instructions on https://docs.docker.com/install/#supported-platforms

-    You need to pull the docker image that you want to use by using the following command:
+    Pull the docker image that you want to use by running:

     ```
     docker pull ethereum/solc:0.5.7
     ```

-    If you wish not to set up docker, you can turn off the `docker: true` flag in truffle.js
+    If you don't want to set up docker, you can turn off the `docker: true` flag in truffle.js [here](https://github.com/SetProtocol/set-protocol-contracts/blob/master/truffle.js#L29)

 1. Run yarn install